 When researching schools, it’s also a good idea to verify how much a program costs (including fees) and what types of financial aid are available to students.
 Financial assistance can include institutional aid like scholarships, grants, fellowships, and assistantships, as well as federal financial aid like loans and work-study.

-If you haven’t already, now is an excellent time to complete the Free Application for Federal Student Aid (FAFSA), which determines federal student loans and need-based institutional aid eligibility.
+If you haven’t already, now is an excellent time to complete the Free Application for Federal Student Aid (FAFSA), which determines federal student loan and need-based institutional aid eligibility.

 If you’re already working, you might have another option: employer tuition assistance benefits, which can offset the cost of tuition for employees.
 Veterans and active duty military members may also be eligible for tuition discounts from the school.